cyrmeow/Core-interpreter/doc.md

-#Documentation of Lab1
+#Documentation of Lab2

 ##Design & Description of MyTokenizer Class

-###MyTokenizer Class
+### MyTokenizer Class

 In this class, I implement the `Tokenizer` interface and  also introduced several other private member variables.
-During the tokenizing process, the input file is analyzed line by line.
-A `String` variable `line` stores the line which is currently being tokenized.
-To guarantee that `getToken()` can be called more than one time while returning the same token, I keep the entry position (`private int entry`) and the end position (`private int end`), indicating the position of the current token within the current line of input.
-Two other private variables `int int_token_value` and `String id_token_name` are used to save the value of token if it's a integer/identifier token.
+During the tokenizing process, the input file is analyzed character by character.
+The member variable `TokenKind curTokenKind` keeps track of the type of the current token and acts as the return value when `getToken()` is called. `skipToken()` changes the current state of the tokenizer, find the next token and make changes to some affected member variables.

 ###The Finite State Automaton

 The main function of the tokenizer, taking a stream of input and identify all tokens/errors in it, is defined by the finite state automaton.
-Specifically, I employ the automaton Dr.Heym provided in class and implemented it in the `getToken()` method.
+Specifically, I employ the automaton Dr.Heym provided in class and implemented it in the `skipToken()` method.

 ###Skipping Whitespaces

-One important thing to do is to enable the tokenizer to recognize all the whitespaces between 2 legal tokens and ignore them.
-Here whitespaces are skipped before the automaton's work begins.
-If the current entry is a whitespace, I just move the `entry` to the next position which is not a whitespace.
-During this process, we may encountered with `EOF` as well as the end of the line.
-The program deals with these issues well.
+The whitespace is actually regarded as a token.
+Skipping whitespaces is implemented in getToken(), by skipping the whitespaces token until the next token is not a whitespace.

 ### `skipToken()`

-Since `entry` and `end` are hired to keep track of the position of the current token, it is easy to implement this method.
-In this method, I just move `entry` to `end`, also handling with possible `EOF` and line changes.
+In `skipToken()`, the automaton is simulated, and the `curTokenKind` instance variable is changed after `skipToken()` is called.

+### `getToken()`
+`getToken()` simply returns the `curTokenKind`, skipping the current token if it's a whitespace.

 ###Store the Value of Integer/Identifier Tokens